-\paragraph{Easier knowledge transfer and reuse} A key advantage of MLES is that the discovered policies are encoded as executable code, which greatly simplifies knowledge transfer and reuse.
+\paragraph{Facilitating knowledge transfer and reuse.} One of the most significant advantages of MLES is that the discovered policies are encoded as executable code, which greatly simplifies knowledge transfer and reuse.
 In DRL, transferring knowledge often involves complex mechanisms like transfer learning or fine-tuning, which can be resource-intensive and difficult to implement.
 MLES bypasses these challenges by directly encoding prior knowledge into code.
-This approach not only makes knowledge transfer easier but also accelerates the policy deployment process.
+This approach not only makes knowledge transfer easier but also accelerates policy deployment.
 Additionally, LLMs can assist in this translation process, further reducing the time and effort required.
 As a result, MLES is particularly beneficial for tackling problems that involve well-established expert knowledge.

 Moreover, this ease of transfer extends to addressing generalization challenges.
 In many tasks, different instances of the same problem may require subtle adjustments to the policy for optimal performance.
-Despite these variations, the core logic of the policy generally remains consistent.
-As such, instead of starting from scratch for each new task, MLES can adapt and fine-tune existing policies with minimal adjustments, ensuring continued high performance.
+Despite these variations, the policy's core logic generally remains consistent.
+As such, instead of starting from scratch for each new instance, MLES can adapt and fine-tune existing policies with minimal adjustments, ensuring continued high performance.
 A promising future direction for MLES is the collaborative evolution of policies for instances across multiple distributions, facilitating knowledge sharing of high-performing policies across different scenarios during the evolutionary process.
 This approach will be demonstrated in future work.

-With the integration of visual feedback-driven behavior analysis, MLES mimics how human experts design policies—actively evaluating and adjusting policies in response to feedback.
-The key advantage is that MLES operates fully autonomously and can scale indefinitely, given sufficient computational resources.
+By integrating visual feedback-driven behavior analysis, MLES mimics how human experts design policies—actively evaluating and adjusting them in response to feedback.
+The key advantage is that MLES operates fully automatically and can scale indefinitely, given sufficient computational resources.
 This scalability significantly accelerates the discovery of viable policies.
-In summary, MLES holds substantial potential to be a leading framework for interpretable policy discovery.
+In summary, MLES has substantial potential as a promising paradigm for transparent control policy discovery.
 We believe that MLES offers a new path forward for the field and invite the broader research community to explore and contribute to this exciting area.